Walmart Chief Responds To Furor Over Treatment Of Greeters With Disabilities

 Walmart's U.S. CEO Greg Foran is telling all store managers that they should make "every effort" to provide new job options for greeters with disabilities.
 Many of these front-door workers remain in limbo as the company plans to eliminate its trademark greeter position in about 1,000 stores in coming months.

-The letter from the CEO to managers follows widespread outrage from workers, disability rights advocates and shoppers against Walmart's plan to phase out its "people greeters."
+The letter from the CEO to managers follows widespread outrage from workers, disability rights advocates and shoppers at Walmart's plan to phase out its "people greeters."
 NPR reported on Monday that Walmart, the country's largest private employer, is changing requirements for front-door jobs in a way that appears to disproportionately affect workers with disabilities.

-Just last week, greeters across the country were told their jobs were going away on April 25 or 26 to be replaced with "customer hosts," more focused on security and helping shoppers.
-The host job description demands that workers must be able to lift 25 pounds, collect carts and stand for long periods of time, among other things — tasks that can be difficult or even impossible for many current greeters with disabilities.
+Just last week, greeters across the country were told their jobs were going away on April 25 or 26, to be replaced with "customer hosts," more focused on security and helping shoppers.
+The host job description demands that workers be able to lift 25 pounds, collect carts and stand for long periods of time, among other things — tasks that can be difficult or even impossible for many current greeters with disabilities.

-Walmart has since said it would extend the deadline for greeters with disabilities, but did not specify for how long.
-Walmart also has not commented to NPR about a lawsuit and complaints with the Equal Employment Opportunity Commission — filed in four states by five greeters, who have disabilities and say they lost their jobs after requirements changed.
+Walmart has since said it would extend the deadline for greeters with disabilities but did not specify for how long.
+Walmart also has not commented to NPR about a lawsuit and complaints with the Equal Employment Opportunity Commission — filed in four states by five greeters who have disabilities and say they lost their jobs after requirements changed.

 "Because not all disabilities are the same, each case requires a thoughtful solution.
 For that reason, we are looking into each one on an individual basis with the goal of offering appropriate accommodations that will enable these associates to continue in other roles with their store," Foran wrote in a letter to store managers late Thursday.

-Note: Editor's note: If you're a Walmart greeter — or know someone who is — and would like to share your story with NPR, please reach out to us at tech@npr.org.